marsp0/Noted/README.md

 # Installation

-To run the app you need SQLAlchemy, you can install it with `apt-get install python-sqlalchemy`
+To run the app you need :

+1. SQLAlchemy, you can install it with `apt-get install python-sqlalchemy`
+2. debhelper, you can get it with `apt-get install debhelper`

 Afterwards follow the steps below